1. Introduction

 Additionally, we hoped to design distinct sets of reflection activities that are tailored for each career identity status.
 However, due to time constraints and limited capacity, we decided to prioritize creating activities that are beneficial for students across multiple identity statuses.

 I took the lead in creating our career anxiety activity, understanding that career anxiety can impact students at any stage of their career journey.
 I curated a set of resources that together address various manifestations of career anxiety, but found that they only offered generic advice.
 To make them more relevant and meaningful, I created reflection questions to prompt students to think about their own experiences and how the advice could apply to their specific situations.
-About half the students found the activity helpful, while others did not feel like it resonated with them, which we'll have to explore further in our next iteration!
+About half the students found the activity helpful, while others did not feel like it resonated with them, which we'll have to explore further in the next iteration!

 "I think it definitely helped me get it all out.
 And like kind of reflect on it.
 And like think more deeply into it and understand my feelings more."